Before ChatGPT came along, CRM vendors started to embed artificial intelligence in their apps.

 CRM And Artificial Intelligence

-Combining AI with CRM allows companies to automate specific business processes and increase operational efficiency.
+Combining generative AI with CRM allows companies to automate business processes better, develop more personalized communications, and provide customers with the most helpful answers to questions.

-At its core, CRM AI helps businesses better organize customer information.
+At its core, CRM AI helps businesses better organize customer information and access that information more easily.
 This includes contact details, demographic data, communication history, purchase history, and other pertinent data used to build sales opportunities and better serve customers.

 With this intelligence, companies can create finely-tuned segmentation of leads and contacts to nurture better relationships with prospects and customers.

-Additionally, AI can help businesses respond faster to customer inquiries and provide better answers to requests.
+Additionally, AI can help businesses respond faster to customer inquiries and provide more informed answers to requests.

 On the sales side, CRM with embedded AI gives users things like: